alexanderduerk/SDAM-L1000/README_AD.md

 ## CSS and Visualization

 The CSS and Visualization was done by trial and error trying to get a look our group liked for our GUI.
-A thing to mention in this context is the try to include a hyphenator, which would ensure that column names can wordbreak within the table to construct a viewwidth table with proper text
+A thing to mention in this context is the try to include a hyphenator, which would ensure that column names can wordbreak within the table to construct a viewwidth table with proper text.